-Implementation Status Deviations from Promotion Item Yes No Abstract Explanation "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons general knowledge", "core competencies" and "professional competencies" to provide suitable training courses.
+Implementation Status Deviations from Promotion Item Yes No Abstract Explanation "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons "professional competencies" to provide suitable training courses.
 (5) Do the company's products and services comply with relevant laws and international standards in relation to customer health and safety, customer privacy, and marketing and labeling of products and services, and are relevant consumer protection and grievance procedure policies implemented?
 V (5) The Company regularly commissions professional third-party companies to conduct information security audits and health checks to ensure that information systems and network environments comply with security implementation standards, and strictly enforces information security policies and customer privacy protection measures to protect the Company's trade secrets and customer information from leakage.
 As for the health and safety of customers, marketing and labeling of products and services, the Company follows the relevant laws and regulations and international standards, and a special department is responsible for customer inquiries and complaint channels.
 None.
 (6) Does the company implement supplier management policies, requiring suppliers to observe relevant regulations on environmental protection, occupational health and safety, or labor and human rights?
 If so, describe the results.
 V (6) The Company has established a supplier management policy that requires suppliers to comply with relevant regulations on environmental protection, occupational safety and health, or labor rights, and evaluate whether their suppliers have a record of environmental and social impacts before engaging in business transactions to avoid transactions with those in conflict with the CSR policy.
 None. v.
 Does the company reference internationally accepted reporting standards or guidelines, and prepare reports that disclose non-financial information of the company, such as corporate social responsibility reports?
-Do the reports above obtain assurance from a third party verification unit? vi.If the company has its own co Development Best Practice Pressore rincip les f V. The Company has established an ESG management team and publishes an ESG report annually.
+Do the reports above obtain assurance from a third party verification unit?
+V Foon V. The Company has established an ESG management team and publishes an ESG report annually.
 The report is prepared in accordance with relevant requirements of Taiwan Stock Exchange Corporation Rules Governing the Preparation and Filing of Sustainability Reports by TWSE Listed Companies, referencing GRI Standards 2021 published by the Global Reporting Initiative and SASB Standards published by the Sustainability Accounting Standards Board.
-In the future, the Company's sustainability report will seek confirmation from third-party verification agencies. duct for sustainable development in accordance with th or TWSE/TPEx Listed Companies", please describe th e deviations of its implementation from the Best Practice Principles: The Company has not yet established Sustainable Development Best Practice Principles, but has formed an ESG management team and completed a preliminary ESG report to disclose non-financial information about the Company.
-However, in order to fulfill our social responsibility, the Company has done its part from time to time in environmental protection, social contribution, social service, social welfare, consumer rights, human rights, safety and health, and other social responsibility activities. vii.Other important information to facilitate a better understanding of the status of sustainable development practices: None.
+In the future, the Company's sustainability report will seek confirmation from third-party verification agencies.
+None.

+vi.If the company has its own code of conduct for sustainable development in accordance with the "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies", please describe the deviations of its implementation from the Best Practice Principles: The Company has not yet established Sustainable Development Best Practice Principles, but has formed an ESG management team and completed a preliminary ESG report to disclose non-financial information about the Company.
+However, in order to fulfill our social responsibility, the Company has done its part from time to time in environmental protection, social contribution, social service, social welfare, consumer rights, human rights, safety and health, and other social responsibility activities.

+vii.Other important information to facilitate a better understanding of the status of sustainable development practices: None.